schneems/heroku-free-balancer/README.md

 - This project needs to run on min.
 7$ (or traditional) dyno.
 Hence it must never sleep to be working fully.
 - You can add as many apps as you want, but only two child servers are supported right now.
-- This project may violate the TOS of Heroku, hence use at your own risk!

 ## Contributing